Laughlin Phillips: Career

 Following his graduation, Phillips attended Yale University, his father's alma mater, for one year before serving in World War II.
 Phillips conducted two months of training at Camp Ritchie, Maryland and joined the ranks of the Ritchie Boys for his time there.
 He was an Army intelligence officer in the Pacific theater and earned a Bronze Star Medal.
 After the war, Phillips attended the University of Chicago using benefits provided by the G.I.
 Bill.

-He began working for the CIA after earning a Master of Philosophy degree.
+Phillips began working for the CIA after earning a Master of Philosophy degree.
 Around this time Phillips married Elizabeth Hood with whom he had two children, Duncan and Liza.
-The couple later divorced and he married his second wife, Jennifer Stats Cafritz.
-While working for the CIA, Phillips was stationed in several locations, including Saigon and Tehran.
+The couple later divorced and he married his second wife, Jennifer Stats Cafritz.While working for the CIA, Phillips was stationed in several locations, including Saigon and Tehran.
 He left the CIA and in 1965 co-founded the Washingtonian magazine, a venture with his former college roommate and CIA colleague, Robert J. Myers.
 Following his father's death in 1966, Phillips began serving as board chairman of the museum.
 His mother was the director of the museum until 1972, when Phillips assumed the role.
 He sold his stake in the magazine in 1979 to devote all of his time to The Phillips Collection, at the time a "deteriorating jewel box of a museum", calling it "a family responsibility."

 During his tenure as director of The Phillips Collection, Phillips "administrative skill helped guide" the museum into a "far more financially stable position."
 He oversaw the expansion of the museum's collection, including key purchases of works by Pierre Bonnard, Henri Matisse, Pablo Picasso and Jackson Pollock.
 Phillips also oversaw the expansion of the museum's facilities, including a renovation in 1983 and the addition of the Goh Annex in 1989, doubling the museum's space.
 He "supervised multi-million dollar fundraising campaigns, starting charging admission, established corporate and personal membership programs, and sought arts endowment grants that the museum had seldom if ever pursued."
 Phillips worked for fifteen years to help establish the museum's Center for the Study of Modern Art, "an interdisciplinary forum for scholarly discussion, research, and publication on issues of production."

 For his successful efforts at improving the museum, Phillips was named a "Washingtonian of the Year" by Washingtonian magazine.
 He retired as museum director in 1992, and for the first time in its history, the museum was managed by someone other than a Phillips family member.